MrCreeper2033/awx-minikube-deployment/README.md

 Requirement: CentOS7 / REHL
 Tested on CentOS 7.9

+ATTENTION:
-ATTENTION: Please change the default PW in deploy minikube for user minikube or define an other user!
+Please change the default PW in deploy minikube for user minikube or define an other user!
+And check ALL variables in ALL playbooks before you start deployment!

 1. run deploy-minikube.yml
 After this, run 2. and 3.
 Playbook as the user defined in deploy-minikube.yml.
 For default it is "minikube".